wardeiling/Markup-Languages/00_exercises/README.md

 # Markup languages and reproducible programming in statistics

-Deliverables for Markup languages and reproducible programming in statistics (202000010).
+This folder contains all the completed exercises for the course `Deliverables for Markup languages and reproducible programming in statistics (202000010)`.